myny-git/weewx-wdc-interceptor-docker/readme.md

   weewx-html:
 ```

-Then, for the interceptor driver inweewx.conf:
+Then, for the interceptor driver in weewx.conf:

 ```
 [Interceptor]